School profile Verified 2 June 2026

 When are the key dates for Bourne Grammar School?

 11+ registration closes: 30 June 2026.
 Familiarisation session: 5 September 2026.
 Formal testing invitations emailed: Week commencing 1 September 2026.
 Verbal reasoning test at partner primaries: 11 September 2026.
 Verbal reasoning test at Bourne Grammar School: 12 September 2026.
 Non-verbal and spatial reasoning test at partner primaries: 18 September 2026.
 Non-verbal and spatial reasoning test at Bourne Grammar School: 19 September 2026.
-Results emailed: 9 October 2026.
+Results emailed: 9 October 2026, From 12 noon.
 Year 7 application deadline: 31 October 2026.
 Offer day: 1 March 2027

 What does the latest Ofsted picture look like for Bourne Grammar School?